 The availability of a skilled workforce for quality inspection in agri- and food industry is decreasing rapidly.
-Because of that there’s a growing need to automate tasks such as colour assessment of fruit, vegetables and processed food for sorting purposes or to classify batches.
+Because of that there’s a growing need to automate tasks such as colour assessment of fruit, vegetables and processed food for sorting purposes, to classify batches or to monitor animal health and welfare or products like milk, meat and eggs.
 Extra benefits that come within reach by automation are also that the work can be done faster, more objectively, more precise and 24/7 if necessary.
 The Colour Cabinet is a clear example of the innovation strength of Wageningen University & Research.
 A precision instrument to objectively measure and analyse the colour of agri- and food products in all parts of the production chain from harvest to retail.
 Will you join us?

 Mobile robots help growers to perform operations in their fields without spending tedious hours in their tractor cabins.
 Scaling down tractors to mobile robots has therefore a promising future.
 This will enable nature inclusive agriculture practice such as pixel farming with precise operations for seeding, crop care and harvesting.
 Furthermore, farmers are not exposed to crop protection chemicals anymore.